 Cons: Expensive, not freestanding, requires trekking poles unless additional poles are purchased, doesn’t include necessary stakes

-It is easily wide enough for two people and their sleeping pads (something that sadly cannot be assumed in a two-person tent).
-It also has plenty of head room while sitting and at 90 inches long is comfortable for taller individuals.
-This tent is made of Dyneema Composite Fiber, affording many advantages over SilNylon tents, such as natural water proofing (no DWR coatings needed), it doesn't stretch or absorb water, and is highly durable and easily fixable with repair tape in the field should a rip occur.
+It is comfortably wide enough for two people and their sleeping pads (something that sadly cannot be assumed in a two-person tent).
+It also has plenty of headroom while sitting and at 90 inches long is comfortable for taller individuals.
+This tent is made of Dyneema Composite Fiber, affording many advantages over silnylon tents, such as natural waterproofing (no DWR coatings needed), it doesn't stretch or absorb water, and is highly durable and easily fixable with repair tape in the field should a rip occur.
 Compared to other high scoring products in our review, like the Big Agnes Fly Creek HV2 Platinum or the Hyperlite Mountain Gear Square Flat Tarp, this tent offers more space and more comprehensive weather protection.

 Weather Resistance is a strong point of the Duplex, which protects better than most of the products in this review.

 Like all A-frame pitched tarps, this one has openings on either side.
 However, unlike the Mountain Laurel Designs Grace Tarp Duo or Hyperlite Mountain Gear Square Flat Tarp, the Duplex has vestibules on each side which protect from rain and wind, as well as offering added privacy.
 These vestibules are made of overlapping flaps of DCF that close using a unique hooking system, and don't have the added weight of a zipper, or the inherent ability to wear out and get stuck.
-When it is nice out, these flaps easily roll back affording great ventilation and views, as well as easy in and out access.
-As long as your stake out points are solid, this tent is stable in high winds, although in our experience it is still a bit drafty inside, much like a single wall pyramid tent where the fly doesn't reach the ground, such as the Hyperlite Mountain Gear UltaMid 2.
-It also has two extra guy out points, with cord attached, in the middle of each side of the tarp for nights with heavy weather.
-Overall, we found this to be one of the best ultra light tents we tested for weather protection, giving it 8 out of 10 points.
+When it is nice out, these flaps easily roll back affording excellent ventilation and views, as well as comfortable in and out access.
+As long as your stake out points are substantial, this tent is stable in high winds, although in our experience it is still a bit drafty inside, much like a single wall pyramid tent where the fly doesn't reach the ground, such as the Hyperlite Mountain Gear UltaMid 2.
+It also has two extra guy-out points, with a cord attached, in the middle of each side of the tarp for nights with heavy weather.
+Overall, we found this to be one of the best ultralight tents we tested for weather protection, giving it 8 out of 10 points.

-Internal space in this tent is one of the things we immediately noticed, especially after spending nights in much smaller tents.
-It comfortably fits two people, something that cannot be said about some of the two-person tents we tested, like the Nemo Hornet 2P.
+Interior space in this tent is one of the things we immediately noticed, especially after spending nights in much smaller tents.
+It comfortably fits two people, something that is not true about some of the two-person tents we tested, like the Nemo Hornet 2P.
 It is also tall enough inside to sit up comfortably, without having a center pole that prevents one from effectively utilizing the area with the best headroom, as happens with the Hyperlite Mountain Gear UltaMid 2.

 As you can see from the above chart, this places it as the fourth lightest shelter in this review.
-However, the three tarps that are lighter have neither a floor nor bug protection.
+However, the three lighter tarps have neither a floor nor bug protection.
 By comparison, the Half Moon Designs Haven Tarp weighs in at 19.4 ounces, but you will add an extra 15 ounces for a floor and bug netting.
-Likewise, the Black Diamond Beta LIght is a little bit heavier, but even still does not include the floor or bug netting.
-With these comparisons in mind, it is evident that the Duplex is extremely light considering that amount of built in protection.
+Likewise, the Black Diamond Beta Light is a little bit heavier, but even still does not include the floor or bug netting.
+With these comparisons in mind, it is evident that the Duplex is extremely light considering that amount of built-in protection.

-Adaptability is the one metric where the Duplex suffers compared to the competition and received a low score, as evidenced by the table below:
+Adaptability is the one metric where the Duplex suffers compared to the competition and receives a low score, as evidenced by the table below:

-The design is non-freestanding, meaning it needs to be staked and guyed out in at least six different directions in order to stay standing and weatherproof.
+The design is non-freestanding, meaning it needs to be staked and guyed out in at least six different directions to stay standing and weatherproof.
 Terrain choice for setup becomes a critical component of how well this tent performs, a drawback not found with the Big Agnes Fly Creek HV2 Platinum and other freestanding models that come with included poles.
-Ground surfaces like sand, snow, hard rock, or very shallow soil each present their own challenges, most of which can be overcome by using large rocks (if present), or by burying deadmen, in lieu of stabbing stakes into the ground.
-Additionally, this tarp can only be set up one way, and so is not as adaptable as a standard tarp like the Hyperlite Mountain Gear Square Flat Tarp, which can be implemented in a myriad of different patterns.
+Ground surfaces like sand, snow, hard rock, or very shallow soil each present their challenges, most of which are precluded by using large rocks (if present), or by burying deadmen, instead of stabbing stakes into the ground.
+Additionally, this tarp can only set up one way, and so is not as adaptable as a standard tarp like the Hyperlite Mountain Gear Square Flat Tarp, which can pitch in a myriad of different patterns.